lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 From what I've seen in my career, people have very different ways of dealing with these steps.

-For example, I met a lot of people that like changing the order of these steps for example: "let's write the code who cares about the details of step one.
+For example, I met a lot of people that like changing the order of these steps:
-We'll figure out later!".
+"let's write the code who cares about the details.
+Cover one happy path now.
+We figure out the details later!".
 Some say it works, other say it doesn't.

 I also worked with many people who skip/don't understand/don't care about step
 1. Honestly, I met too many.